-- 255. An auditor's report may include another matter paragraph to highlight: - (a) that the financial report has been revised due to the discovery of a subsequent fact, and replaces a previously issued financial report for which an auditor's report was issued. - (b) that the financial report of the prior period was audited by the predecessor auditor, the type of opinion expressed, the reasons if the opinion was modified and the date of the report; - (c) that the auditor's opinion on a prior period financial report differs from the opinion the auditor previously expressed;
+- 305. An auditor's report may include a other matter paragraph to highlight: - (a) information about the auditor's responsibilities, the audit or the auditor's report; - (b) that the financial report of the prior period was audited by a predecessor auditor, the type of opinion expressed, the reasons if the opinion was modified and the date of the report; or - (c) that the auditor's opinion on a prior period financial report differs from the opinion the auditor previously expressed.

-ASA 706 contains the requirements and guidance regarding when another matter paragraph is necessary in the auditor's report and the ATO approved auditor's report contains the required wording.
+ASA 706 contains the requirements and guidance regarding when another matter paragraph is necessary in the auditor's report and the ATO approved form auditor's report includes the required wording.